 The Analytical Writing Assessment Section of the GMAT exam is an essay section of the exam.
-It requires that you analyze the reasoning behind an argument which is given and write an assessment of that argument.
+It requires that you analyze the reasoning behind an argument that is given and write an assessment of that argument.
 Your ability to think critically and to communicate your ideas and thoughts through an essay in English is checked and evaluated.
 The Analytical Writing Assessment is generally known as the “essay” section.
 It assesses the writing skills of a candidate.
 This section has only one essay writing.
 The scores are marked in the range of 0-6.

-This section consists of one question of 30-minute writing task.
+This section consists of one question of a 30-minute writing task.
 The topics of the arguments consist which are related to business or various other subjects.
 Knowledge of the particular essay topic is not necessary but your capacity to write analytically is important as it is assessed.

-In the Analytical Writing Assessment section, you will have to discuss the reason you find on a given argument.
+In the Analytical Writing Assessment section, you will have to discuss the reason you find a given argument.
 To do so, you will have to analyze the line of reasoning and the use of evidence to prove the argument.
 Before starting to write you should take a few minutes to evaluate the argument and plan your response accordingly.
-Your ideas should be organized or structured and fully developed.
+Your ideas should be organized structured and fully developed.
 Good GMAT preparation will surely give you a good score.

 |Number of Question||Only 1 essay|